 When individuals use the word I, for example, they are briefly paying attention to themselves.
 People experiencing high levels of physical or mental pain automatically orient towards themselves and begin using I-words at higher rates.
 I-use, then, can reflect signs of depression, stress or insecurity.

 Take a look at your own timelines and see what you discover.
-And if you want more knowledge about your tweets, you can learn to track your Twitter analytics.

 ASL Dictionary: See Any Word in Sign Language

 You probably use words in two forms: spoken and written.
 One of the most widespread alternatives to those forms is American Sign Language, the native language of hundreds of thousands of people.
 If you want to get an idea of how that language works, the ASL dictionary is a good place to start.
 It has videos for almost every word you can imagine.

 Taking the time to communicate is the biggest sign of respect you can show, so if someone in your life uses ASL this site could be a great way to find common ground.
 Someday someone could make a sign languages translation app, but dictionaries like this let you learn yourself.

 XKCD Simple Writer: Write Using Only The 1,000 Most Common Words